Google’s SSL Changes

-- Ensure that your website (and traffic) is protected from Google’s major algorithm update come 1 October 2017
+- Ensure that your website (and traffic) is protected from Google’s major algorithm update come.

 - Having your SSL certificate correctly installed and tested across your entire site, including all your images, forms and content.

-So, which SSL will better to suit you business requirements?
+So, which SSL is better suited for your business requirements?

 Basically, there are three main types of SSL certificate you can consider.

 - EV SSL Certificate